abhinandansamal/walmart-unit-sales-forecast/README.md

 cd walmart-sales-forecasting
 ```

+2. Download the data:

+• Download the required raw data files from this [Google Drive](https://drive.google.com/drive/folders/1eXjXk48Zlt52aPlDqACMkdDkEAnlUgGT?usp=sharing) link and place them in the data/raw/ directory.
+As most of the files are > 50 MB, so they are not uploaded in the repository.

+• Alternatively, you can download the complete dataset from [Kaggle](https://www.kaggle.com/competitions/m5-forecasting-accuracy/data) here.

-2. Create the Conda Environment
+3. Create the Conda Environment

 ```bash
 conda env create -f environment.yml